kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-v2.md

 # Exercise 2 : Analyze data in a Data Warehouse

-In this exercise, you will analyze the data within a relational data warehouse, leveraging SQL for querying and visualization, all within Microsoft Fabric.
+In this exercise, you will analyze data within a relational data warehouse using Microsoft Fabric.
+Utilize SQL for querying and create detailed visualizations to derive actionable insights.

 ## Objectives:

 - Task 1 : Create a Data Warehouse
 - Task 2 : Create tables and insert data
 - Task 3 : Define a Data Model